Emergent Spacetime and Cosmic Inflation: Introduction

 because $\ddot{x} \approx 0$ during inflation.
 This implies that the cosmic inflation as a dynamical system corresponds to a non-Hamiltonian system.\footnote{Nonetheless, the friction term does not lead to dissipative energy production.
 This fact can be seen by observing that Eq. \eq{1inflaton-eq} can be derived from the first law of thermodynamics, $dE + p dV = V d\rho + (\rho + p) dV =0$, where $\rho + p = \dot{\phi}^2$ and $\dot{\rho} = \Big( \ddot{\phi} + \frac{\delta V}{\delta \phi} \Big) \dot{\phi}$.}

-Recent developments in string theory have revealed a remarkable and radical new picture about gravity.
-For example, the AdS/CFT correspondence illustrates a surprising picture that $U(N)$ gauge theory in lower dimensions defines a nonperturbative formulation of quantum gravity in higher dimensions \cite{1ads-cft}.
+Recent advancements in string theory have unveiled a remarkable and radical perspective on the nature of gravity.
+One notable example is the AdS/CFT correspondence, which depicts a surprising scenario wherein $U(N)$ gauge theory in lower dimensions defines a nonperturbative formulation of quantum gravity in higher dimensions \cite{1ads-cft}.
 In particular, the AdS/CFT duality shows a typical example of emergent gravity and emergent space because gravity in higher dimensions is defined by a gravityless field theory in lower dimensions.
-Now we have many examples from string theory in which spacetime is not fundamental but only emerges as a large distance, classical approximation \cite{1hopo-rev}.
-Therefore, the rule of the game in quantum gravity is that space and time are an emergent concept.
-Since the emergent spacetime, we believe, is a significant new paradigm for quantum gravity, we want to apply the emergent spacetime picture to cosmic inflation.
-We will propose a background-independent formulation of the cosmic inflation.\footnote{Here we refer to a background-independent theory in which any spacetime structure is not {\it a priori} assumed but defined by the theory.} This means that we do not assume the prior existence of spacetime but define a spacetime structure as a solution of an underlying background-independent theory such as matrix models.
+Now, numerous examples from string theory illustrate that spacetime is not fundamental but rather emerges only at large distances, constituting a classical approximation \cite{1hopo-rev}.
+Consequently, the governing principle in quantum gravity dictates that space and time are an emergent entity.
+Since the emergent spacetime, we believe, is a significant new paradigm for quantum gravity, we aim to apply the emergent spacetime picture to cosmic inflation.
+We will propose a background-independent formulation of the cosmic inflation.\footnote{Here we refer to the background-independent theory in which any spacetime structure is not {\it a priori} assumed but defined by the theory.} This means that we do not assume the prior existence of spacetime but define a spacetime structure as a solution of an underlying background-independent theory such as matrix models.
 The inflation in this picture corresponds to a dynamical process to generate space and time which is very different from the standard inflation simply describing an (exponential) expansion of a preexisting spacetime.
 It turns out that spacetime is emergent from the Planck energy condensate in vacuum that generates an extremely large {\it Universe}.
-Our observable patch within cosmic horizon is a very tiny part $\sim 10^{-60}$ of the entire spacetime.
+Our observable patch within cosmic horizon is a very tiny part $\sim 10^{-26}$ of the entire spacetime.
 Originally the multiverse hypothesis has been motivated by an attempt to explain the anthropic fine-tuning such as the cosmological constant problem \cite{1weinberg-87} and boosted by the chaotic and eternal inflation scenarios \cite{1guth,1linde} and the string landscape derived from the Kaluza-Klein compactification of string theory \cite{1slands,1susskind}, which are all based on the traditional spacetime picture.
 Since emergent spacetime is radically different from any previous physical theories, all of which describe what happens in a given spacetime, the multiverse picture must be reexamined from the standpoint of emergent spacetime.
-The cosmic inflation from the emergent spacetime picture will certainly open a new prospect that may cripple all the rationales to introduce the multiverse hypothesis.
+The cosmic inflation from the emergent spacetime picture will certainly open a new prospect that may cripple all the rationales to introduce the multiverse hypothesis \cite{1hsy-jpcs12,1essay}.